 Currently, there are more than a billion cars on roads all over the world.
 Hundreds of thousands of these cars will find themselves in a car accident.
 Apart from the drivers and their occupants, motorcyclists, cyclists, and pedestrians will also find themselves in such incidents.

 It is easy to see why car accidents are compared to pandemics.
-Many people die due to road accidents, and the number is even higher than those that die due to AIDS and tuberculosis.
+Many people die due to road accidents, and the number is even higher than those that die due to:

 Close to 1.35 million people die every year due to road accidents, with one person losing a life every 24 seconds.
 The global population spends an average of $518 billion every year on car accident injuries.